- The application deadline for all Art and Design Department programs is January 15th.

 - MFA applicants should place image information (title,height,width,depth) within the document under each image

 - images should be a minimum of 1920 pixels on the long side

 label each file (image) with a number and title

-Once the Department Review Committee has made their selections, we will notify all accepted and wait-listed applicants by email.
-Unsuccessful applicants will find their admission result in their Applicant Portal.
-Once acceptance has been confirmed by the Department, admission recommendations will be forwarded to the Faculty of Graduate Studies and Research which will, in turn, up-load a letter of official acceptance to the Applicant Portal..
+Once the Department Review Committee has made their selections, all accepted and wait-listed applicants will be notified by email.
+Unsuccessful applicants will be notifies through the Applicant Portal.
+Once acceptance has been confirmed by the Department, admission recommendations will be forwarded to the Faculty of Graduate Studies and Research.
+An official acceptance letter will appear in the Applicant Portal..